azat-io/eslint-plugin-perfectionist/readme.md

 This plugin defines rules for sorting various data, such as objects, imports, TypeScript types, enums, JSX props, etc.

+## Why

+Sorting imports and properties in software development offers numerous benefits:

+- **Readability**: Finding declarations in a sorted, large list is a little faster.
+Remember that you read the code much more often than you write it.

+- **Maintainability**: Sorting imports and properties is considered a good practice in software development, contributing to code quality and consistency across the codebase.

+- **Code Review and Collaboration**: If you set rules that say you can only do things one way, then no one will have to spend time thinking about how to do it.

+- **Code Uniformity**: When all code looks exactly the same, it is very hard to see who wrote it, which makes achieving the lofty goal of _collective code ownership_ easier.

+- **Aesthetics**: This not only provides functional benefits, but also gives the code an aesthetic appeal, visually pleasing and harmonious structure.

 ## Installation

 You'll first need to install [ESLint](https://eslint.org):